refinedev/refine/documentation/docs/tableSearch.md

 });
 ```
 :::important
-`CrudFilters` type guides in which area, with which operator and with which data the filter.
+`CrudFilters` types object has `field`, `operator` and `value` properties.
+These properties help us to filter in which field, with which operator, and with which data.
 :::

 **Supported operators:**